davidson-engineering/fast-database-clients/README.md

-# Fast InfluxDB Client
+# fast-database-clients

-A class to facilitate rapid deployment of a class to send metrics to an InfluxDB server.
+A class to facilitate rapid deployment of a client to connect to various databases

+fast-influxdb-client

 ```python
 from fast_influxdb_client import FastInfluxDBClient, InfluxMetric